mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 internet where I could freely express my thoughts.
 As my career in the tech world progressed, I knew it was time to build my own website.

-However, the amount of different tools for creating a website and the fact that I never have done one on my own was overwhelming me.
-I shared these dramas with my working colleague, Chris.
+The amount of different tools for creating a website and the fact that I had never done one on my own before, felt overwhelming.
+I shared my issues with my working colleague, Chris.
 From that day forward, we began scheduling weekly pair programming sessions.
 Chris became my accountability partner and mentor, bringing immense value to my journey. 💜

 Working at a consultancy company like Mainmatter means that you don't always collaborate with everyone on the team.
 Chris and I never had the opportunity to work together on a client project.
-However, I believe it's fantastic to have the chance to collaborate with someone outside of your usual circle.
-As the least experienced member of the company, these sessions have proven to be incredibly valuable for me.
+I really enjoyed having the chance to collaborate with someone outside of my usual circle.
+As a junior developer, these sessions have proven to be incredibly experienced member of the company, these sessions have proven to be incredibly valuable for me.

 ![Pair programming session with Chris running lighthouse to check my website performace. ](/assets/images/posts/2023-05-28-from-react-to-ember-building-a-blog/calls-with-chris.png)_Chris and I in one of our pair programming sessions.
 This one was about improving the performance of my website, so we were running lighthouse.
-Spoiler alert - not rendering efficiently my photos was my big issue._
+Spoiler alert - not efficiently rendering my photos was my big issue._

 ## From React to Ember

 When I joined the company, I initially worked with React, and I was the only one who didn't have experience working with Ember.
-This sparked my curiosity to know at least what it looked like.
+This sparked my curiosity to learn at least what it looked like.

-Chris has been working with this framework for 10 years, starting those pair programming sessions with him seemed the good moment to start learning Ember.
+Chris has been working with this framework for 10 years, so starting those pair programming sessions with him seemed like the perfect way to start learning Ember.

 ## Design Mockups

-To me, this was an important step to kick off the project.
+To me, designing a mockup of the website was an important step to kick off the project.
 It helped me visualize my ideas of what I wanted the website to look like.
 It got me learning a bit more about UI/UX, and I used Figma as a sketching tool.
 I've worked with Sketch on other projects, but I still find Figma easier to use and more intuitive.
 I collected some inspiration and colors I liked.
 Then I started with the landing page, and I kept going from there.

 Florian from our team (our design ninja) gave me a tip to use actual content on my mockups instead of using the classic 'Lorem Ipsum' placeholders - you better